mendix/docs/howto7/getting-started/build-an-iot-app-6.md

 ---
-title: "Build an IoT App 6: Expand the IoT App Tracking"
+title: "Build an IoT App Step 6: Expand the IoT App Tracking"
 space: "Mendix 7 How-To's"
 parent: "build-an-iot-app"
 description: "Describes how to extend the shipments that the Mendix Logistics IoT app will track."